API keys and integrations

 Configure webhook

-POST https://api.emailconnect.eu/v1/webhooks
+POST https://app.emailconnect.eu/api/webhooks

 Content-Type: application/json